kanidm/kanidm/designs/access_profiles_and_security.rst

 is person, and where they are a memberOf "visible" group.
 Alice should only be able to see those users displayNames (not their legalName for example), and their public email.

+Worded a bit differently.
+You need permission over the scope of entries, you need to be able to read the attribute to filter on it, and you need to be able to read the attribute to recieve it in the result entry.

+Threat: If we search for '(&(name=william)(secretdata=x))', we should not allow this to proceed because you don't have the rights to read secret data, so you should not be allowed to filter on it.
+How does this work with two overlapping ACPs?
+For example one that allows read of name and description to class = group, and one that allows name to user.
+We don't want to say '(&(name=x)(description=foo))' and have it allowed, because we don't know the target class of the filter.
+Do we "unmatch" all users because they have no access to the filter components?
+(Could be done by inverting and putting in an AndNot of the non-matchable overlaps).
+Or do we just filter our description from the users returned (But that implies they DID match, which is a disclosure).

+More concrete:

+    search {
+        action: allow
+        targetscope: Eq("class", "group")
+        targetattr: name
+        targetattr: description
+    }

+    search {
+        action: allow
+        targetscope: Eq("class", "user")
+        targetattr: name
+    }

+    SearchRequest {
+        ...
+        filter: And: {
+            Pres("name"),
+            Pres("description"),
+        }
+    }

+A potential defense is:

+    acp class group: Pres(name) and Pres(desc) both in target attr, allow acp class user: Pres(name) allow, Pres(desc) deny.
+Invert and Append

+    So the filter now is:
+    And: {
+        AndNot: {
+            Eq("class", "user")
+        },
+        And: {
+            Pres("name"),
+            Pres("description"),
+        },
+    }

+    This would now only allow access to the name/desc of group.

+If we extend this to a third, this would work.
+But a more complex example:

+    search {
+        action: allow
+        targetscope: Eq("class", "group")
+        targetattr: name
+        targetattr: description
+    }

+    search {
+        action: allow
+        targetscope: Eq("class", "user")
+        targetattr: name
+    }

+    search {
+        action: allow
+        targetscope: And(Eq("class", "user"), Eq("name", "william"))
+        targetattr: description
+    }

+Now we have a single user where we can read desc.
+So the compiled filter above as:

+    And: {
+        AndNot: {
+            Eq("class", "user")
+        },
+        And: {
+            Pres("name"),
+            Pres("description"),
+        },
+    }

+This would now be invalid, first, because we would see that class=user and william has no name so that would be excluded also.
+We also may not even have "class=user" in the second ACP, so we can't use subset filter matching to merge the two.

+As a result, I think the only possible valid solution is to perform the initial filter, then determine on the candidates if we *could* have have valid access to filter on all required attributes.
+IE this means even with an index look up, we still are required to perform some filter application on the candidates.

+I think this will mean on a possible candidate, we have to apply all ACP, then create a union of the resulting targetattrs, and then compared that set into the set of attributes in the filter.

+This will be slow on large candidate sets (potentially), but could be sped up with parallelism, caching or other.
+However, in the same step, we can also apply the step of extracting only the allowed read target attrs, so this is a valuable exercise.

 Delete Requirements
 -------------------